 - Expectations remain high throughout all teaching of computing/ ICT, however all members of staff have realistic expectations in terms of achievement and behaviour and tailor their lessons to the specific needs of their groups.

-- All lessons are taught to enhance learning and students’ confidence in Computing/ ICT incorporating their own experiences and experiences around their lives.
+- All lessons are taught to enhance learning and pupils’ confidence in Computing/ ICT incorporating their own experiences and experiences around their lives.

 - Computing/ ICT is committed to raising high expectations of student attainment.

-- Students will experience a wide range of learning styles and staff within the Computing/ ICT department will account for the varying needs of students’ abilities and preferred learning styles.
+- Pupils will experience a wide range of learning styles and staff within the Computing/ ICT department will account for the varying needs of pupils’ abilities and preferred learning styles.

 - We also aim to provide opportunities to engage with the Computing/ ICT curriculum outside of lessons through: CC4G, KS4 intervention, Lego Club Digital Leaders (September 2018), Curriculum Enrichment Days, STEM Days, liaison with Weston College and off site visits.